Costa del Sol

-Life in Matagorda revolves around the miles of impressive golden sandy beach.
+Life in Matagorda revolves around the impressive golden sandy beach.
 This low key resort is much newer than its livelier neighbour, Puerto del Carmen, and was developed in the 1990s to accommodate the growing tourism on the island.
 Although the region has grown over the past couple of decades, the resort retains a slower pace, ideal for a relaxing holiday.
 Or, if you fancy working up a sweat, join the many cyclists or runners making their way along the attractive promenade that runs parallel to the beach.
 This resort is also within very close proximity to the airport and the island’s capital, Arrecife.

 Matagorda has a designated shopping venue, ‘Centro Comercial’ which is home to a small Spar supermarket, some tourist and souvenir shops and a few restaurants.
 It’s conveniently located just behind the coastal promenade.

 The highlight of this resort is the wide and inviting Blue Flag beach.
 It spans all the way along the coast and merges into the neighbouring resort of Puerto del Carmen, where you’ll find 2 more glorious beaches with Blue Flag status, Playa Pocillos and Playa Grande.
-The Matagorda bay has plenty of offer, from walks and bike rides along dedicated cycle lanes, to windsurfing in the clear waters.
+The Matagorda bay has plenty on offer, from walks and bike rides along dedicated cycle lanes, to windsurfing in the clear waters.